Artemon121/deadlock-ability-swapper/README.md

 - `Ctrl+Q`: Quit

 4. Compile and pack the generated files like with any other Deadlock mod.
 I recommend using [DeadPacker](https://github.com/Artemon121/DeadPacker).

+## Limitations

+- Some unreleased abilities might crash the game
+- Some abilities work only on their original heroes (e.g. Bebop Uppercut, Ivy Ult)
+- Setting a non-weapon ability as a weapon and vice versa does not work